 In between Lattes, I plotted my visit to the creme de la creme, the crowning jewel of the trip…the Van Gogh Museum in Amsterdam.
 As I mentioned, this trip was put together rather late so I had no flight or accommodations that reached any further than Edinburgh.
 This proved to be no problem for Heather Welsh and Holly Gordon at the Hilton Grosvenor.
 With both on individual computers they helped me plot my course.
 My flight was booked.
 A thorough check of the Hotels revealed that the Hotel Fita was but a 100 yards away from Vincent’s masterpieces and I booked the last room available.

 I hardly slept.
 The Olympics were on television so I watched the day’s events through the night.
-I prepaid at the hotel, so I could just slip out quickly in the morning.
-By 8:00 am I was off again on the great chase to a place I had dreamed of going for years.
-When the museum authenticated a Van Gogh nearly three years ago, a piece privately owned, I became quietly obsessed about going to see the great works of a man who simply wanted to “complete one significant work” in his life.
+I prepaid at the hotel, so I could slip out quickly in the morning.
+By 8:00 am, I was off again on the great chase to a place I had dreamed of going for years.
+When the museum authenticated a Van Gogh nearly three years ago, a piece privately owned, I became quietly obsessed about going to see the great works of a man who simply wanted to be acknowledged and belong.

 From the airport I grabbed the bus which took me to the hotel.
-The hotel worker asked me about my plans while in Amsterdam, “Will you need help planning your stay?”
+The hotel owner asked me about my plans while in Amsterdam, “Will you need help planning your stay?”

-“I have come for a very important date.”
+“I have a date.
+I have come for a very important date.”

 “Oh yes.
 I have been waiting for many years.
 I have a date with Mr. Vincent Van Gogh.”

 “That is special indeed.”
 We have tickets here so that you so not have to wait in the que to see him.
 Be sure you are ready first thing.
 If you are there when the museum first opens you will have him more to yourself.
-You see about 7000 people also have dates with Mr. Van Gogh every day.
+You see, about 7000 people a day have dates with Mr. Van Gogh.
 You will also want to get a ticket for the Rijksmuseum.
 While they are known for their Rembrandts, you will find that Van Gogh has made a permanent appearance there.”